 What The Weather Is Like In A Coastal Region & Why It Has A Moderate Climate

-Whether you live at the coast or consider moving to it, you may want to know what the weather is like, not just during summer when holidaymakers descend upon the coastal resorts, but all year round.
+Whether you live on the coast or consider moving to it, you may want to know what the weather is like, not just during summer when holidaymakers descend upon the coastal resorts but all year round.

 Coastal regions have their unique climate, with weather patterns that are typical of cities and towns around the world where land meets the sea.

 Not all coastal regions are the same, though.
 The Maldives near the Equator has a vastly different climate than the Lofoten Islands in Norway near the Arctic Circle.

 The coastal regions we will be focusing on are all located in more temperate climate zones where the vast majority of the world's coastal population is concentrated.